Skip to content

 Run it with sensible defaults

 Using total monthly savings of 500, short-term allocation of 40%, short-term rate of 4%, long-term rate of 7%, the calculation works out to 81,375.40.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Total Monthly Savings, Short-Term Allocation, Short-Term Rate, and Long-Term Rate — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works